nickymikail/CallMeIshmael/README.md

-#Literally Hitler
+#Call Me Ishmael

 #####A Markov bot

-Literally Hitler is a Markov bot build from the English translated text of Mein Kampf.
-She will post to the twitter account at twitter.com/HitlerLiterally priodically.
+Call Me Ishmael is a Markov bot which relays the story of captain Ahab and his white whale as the least faithful narrator imaginable.